 For instance, if your goal is to lose weight, your reason could be so you can live a healthy life.
 Consequently, if you don’t lose weight, you’ll feel tired, sick, and lack confidence.

-Afterward, put the list in your daily line of sight, so you never forget why you want it.
+Afterward, put the list in your daily line of sight.
+That way you never forget why you want to do this.

 5. Allow your plan to change if needed